Fury-2K/100DaysOfSwiftUI/README.md

 ## Project 10: CupcakeCorner
 In this app we learned about published and codable.
 This app allows user to book cupcakes.<br><br>
 <img src="Screenshots/proj10.gif" height= "500">

+## Project 11: BookWorm
+This is a project to track books user read.
+We also learned about @Binding who it can change the @State also and have a code for Size Class Demo using `@Environment(\.horizontalSizeClass) var sizeClass`.
 # Credits
 Paul Hudson aka twostraws